BeelGroup/Mr.-DLib-Client-JavaScript-/Gesis Page/README.md

-The partner only needs to add the div tag for id, the script link and the iframe tag to their HTML.
+The partner only needs to add the id div tag for id, the script link and the article div tag for display to their HTML.

-The javascript does not have to be in the partner's side.
-It can be located remotely.
+The javascript and stylesheet do not have to be in the partner's side.
+They are located remotely.